 Ideally, rebase your branch regularly to reduce the chance of merge conflicts.

-- If you want to deploy a feature branch to master, use
+- If you want to deploy a feature branch to main, use

 git merge <branch> --squash

 - If your push is denied, rebase your branch first using

 There's not strict ruling on commits in projects in initial development, however, descriptive commit messages are recommended.
 After a project has gone live, descriptive commit messages are required.
 Always use present tense in commit messages.

 Fix vat calculation in delivery costs